easy-chef/easy-chef.github.io/index.md

 Here are some thoughts from some UH community members about the EasyChef application:

-<blockquote> User experience and navigating through the pages feels intuitive for a modern application. </blockquote>
+<blockquote> User experience and navigating through the pages feels intuitive for a modern application.
+I like the interface and design of the application, however I think adding recipes and ingredients could be improved by streamlining user inputs and mentioning specific details for things like ingredient size.
+Restrictions could also include more diets such as vegan, kosher, halal and low carbohydrates that way the app is moe inclusive for more people. </blockquote>
 <footer>Jorj C. (jcaguioa@hawaii.edu)</footer>

 <blockquote> I like the design of the website it is easy to navigate and very user friendly.
 I like how the user is able to view a list of all recipes and adding new recipes is simple and clear.
 The vendor page is clean and has large logo to see who the venders are.
 I would like to see the home page with larger images because I feel like it is plain.
 Other than that I like the website and it’s usages.  </blockquote>